Skip to Content

 • Offender surveillance and accountability programs

 An Order of Protection prohibits the offender from continuing in their abuse of the victim.
-It can also prohibit abusers from communicating with, threatening, or stalking their victim.
-In some cases offenders may also be required to surrender firearms and attend an intervention program for substance abuse.
+It can also prohibit abusers from communicating with, threatening, or stalking their victims.
+In some cases, offenders may also be required to surrender firearms and attend an intervention program for substance abuse.
+The order is comprehensive and aims to provide immediate and long-term safety to individuals at risk.
+These measures underscore the importance of strict legal frameworks in safeguarding victims and preventing further violence.

-In some cases you may need to get an immediate Order of Protection for your own safety or for your children’s safety.
-In instances like this you may be able to get an “Ex Parte” Order of Protection.
+In some cases, you may need to get an immediate Order of Protection for your safety or your children’s safety.
+In instances like this, you may be able to get an “Ex Parte” Order of Protection.
 This is an emergency order that lasts for about 15 days and is intended to protect the victim and keep their abuser away until a hearing can be held on the matter.
 Our domestic violence attorneys in Kansas City are here to help you during this scary time and can help you through the process.

 This is how an Ex Parte Order works in Missouri: